About This Listing

 We are not present at the casita, but have an excellent property manager who will show you around, give you any information you need, and be accessible throughout the trip.
 We will share a document containing information on local attractions, surf rentals and hikes upon booking.

 We are within walking distance from Playa Colorado, a scenic and serene place.
 Colorado is a beach break located in the middle of Nicaragua's offshore wind corridor delivers offshore winds 300+ days a year.
 High surf season is April through September.

 Casita Aloha is based in a small Eco-community called La Vista, within the gates of Hacienda Iguana.
 The houses here are all off-the-grid and run on solar and wind power.
 La Vista is nestled in a quiet, breezy valley and shares its forest with an array of wildlife including monkeys, iguanas, and countless species of birds and butterflies.
 The community is just up the valley from Panga Drops, which is the break north of Playa Colorados.

 Buses and taxis are the best way to get around Nicaragua.
-You can rent a bicycle or moped locally to explore the area.
+We have bikes available for rent to enjoy the surrounding area.
 Ask our property manager for details on all local rentals upon booking.

 Other Things to Note